eclipse-xpanse/xpanse/README.md

 $ java -jar osc-runtime-1.0.0-SNAPSHOT.jar -Dspring.profiles.active=openstack
 ```

 By default, the runtime is built in "exploded mode".
-Additionally, you can also build a Docker image adding `-Ddocker.skip=false` as build argument:
+Additionally, you can also build a Docker image
+adding `-Ddocker.skip=false` as build argument:

 ```shell
 $ cd runtime
 $ mvn clean install -Ddocker.skip=false
 ```

 We can start OSC runtime with a specific plugin by passing the plugin name in the profile name.
-For example to start huaweicloud
+For example to start
+huaweicloud

 ```shell
 $ docker run -e "SPRING_PROFILES_ACTIVE=huaweicloud" --name my-osc-runtime osc
 ```

+### Static Code Analysis using CheckStyle
+This project using `CheckStyle` framework to perform static code analysis.
+The configuration can be found in [CheckStyle](checkstyle.xml).
+The framework also checks the code format in accordance to `Google Java Format`.

+The same file can also be imported in IDE CheckStyle plugins to get the analysis results directly in IDE and also to perform code formatting directly in IDE.

+The framework is added as a maven plugin and is executed by default as part of the `verify` phase.
+Any violations will result in build failure.

+### License/Copyright Configuration
+All files in the repository must contain a license header in the format mentioned in [License Header](license.header).

+The static code analysis framework will also validate if the license exists in the specified format.